frostime/py-auto-i18n/README_en_US.md

 The program will:

-1. Read the text from the `main_file`.
+1. Read the text in the `main_file`, such as the zh_CN.yaml file.
-2. Scan all other language files in the `i18n_dir`.
+2. Scan all other language files in the `i18n_dir`, such as en_US.yaml, ja_JP.yaml files in the same directory.
-3. Translate the content and merge it into the other language files.
+3. Use GPT to translate the content and merge it into the other language files.

 ```yaml
 # en_US.yaml